rcsb/strucmotif-search/README.md

 - distance between side-chains (`CB` for amino acids): e.g. 8.693 Å => `9`
 - angle between vectors defined by backbone and side-chain coordinates: e.g. 90.5˚ => `5`

-This allows to compose compact yet informative descriptors such as `HD-6-9-5` for all residue pairs in the search space.
+This allows composing compact yet informative descriptors such as `HD-6-9-5` for all residue pairs in the search space.
 Sequence positions where certain residue pairs occur can be addressed by a `ResiduePairIdentifier` that summarizes:
 - pdbId
 - id of assembly generation operation